29 April 2026

 UK Prime Minister: An impossible job

-In any case, I do not think Keir Starmer did sack Sir Oliver, for I do not think he could sack him; Keir Starmer did not employ him; so it was not in his power to un-employ him.
-(See my point above, about job inflation.)
+In any case, I do not think Keir Starmer can have sacked Oliver Robbins, for I do not think he could sack him.
+I believe that Keir Starmer did not employ the civil servant; so it was not in his power to un-employ him.
+(See my point above, about job-inflation.)
 Many other people have made mistakes on the route to here.

 I think Sir Oliver Robbins should be re-instated.